-Employees may request Personal Leave only after having completed 180 days of continuous service in a FTR, SHR, or PTR eligible employment classification.
-Personal Leave may be granted for a period of up to one (1) year.
-Requests for Personal Leave will be evaluated based on a number of factors including anticipated operational requirements of the department or program and staffing considerations during the proposed period of absence.
+Employees may request Personal Leave only after having completed six (6) months of continuous service in a FTR, PTR, or SHR eligible employment classification.
+Personal Leaves may be granted for a period of up to one (1) year.
+Requests for a Personal Leave will be evaluated based on a number of factors including anticipated operational requirements of the department or program and staffing considerations during the proposed period of absence.
+Personal Leave will run concurrently with FMLA and CFRA if applicable.

-D. PREGNANCY DISABILITY LEAVE
+E. PREGNANCY DISABILITY LEAVE

 A Research Foundation employee, who becomes disabled due to pregnancy, childbirth or a related medical condition, is eligible to take a Pregnancy Disability Leave (PDL) for up to four (4) months.
+This includes time off needed for prenatal or postnatal care, severe morning sickness, doctor-ordered bed rest, childbirth, recovery from childbirth, loss or end of pregnancy, or any other related medical condition.
+Leave can be taken before and after birth during any period of time the employee is physically unable to work because of pregnancy or a pregnancy related condition.
+All leave taken in connection with a specific pregnancy counts toward computing the four (4) month period.
 Certain pregnancy-related disabilities may also qualify as Family Medical Leave.
 In those instances, PDL will be provided in addition to Family Medical Leave and run concurrently.
+Employees will be required to submit a medical certification that the employee is able to return to work.
+Please consult with the Human Resources Department for additional information.